oucs-teaching/cosc349-labs/lab02.md

 ![](https://i.imgur.com/FZATbRQ.png)

 —from which you should click "Network Settings...", which will take you back to the network configuration screen.
-Not all settings can be changed now that the VM is actually running, but port forwarding _can_ be (re-)configured while the VM is "on".
+Not all settings can be changed now that the VM is actually running, but port forwarding _can_ be (re-)configured while the VM is "powered on".

 Click on the "Advanced" spinner, to reveal the "Port Forwarding" button, which you should select.